ksheersaagr/Automatic-Image-Captioning/README.md

 * Feature vectors for images are generated using a CNN based on the ResNet architecture by Google.
 * Word embeddings are generated from captions for training images.
 NLTK was used for working with processing of captions.
 * Implemented an RNN decoder using LSTM cells.
-* Trained the network for nearly 3 hrs using GPU to achieve average loss of about 2%.
+* Trained the network for more than 6 hrs for 3 epochs using GPU to achieve average loss of about 2%.

   <img src='images/lowest_loss_perplexity.png' width=100% height=100%/>